robotkilla/miracle-conky-i9-dev/README.md

-# miracle-conky
+# miracle-conky-i9

-In this project I share my conky configuration.
-You can fork it and adjust these scripts to your needs.
+I am starting with miracle-conky as my base for a project to learn LUA, Cairo and some other stuff.

 ## Whats the difference